FieryMewtwo/vps-setup-script/README.md

 Current release: beta 1.0.1

-SUPPORTS LINUX AND macOS ONLY(and Windows via WSL)
+SUPPORTS LINUX ONLY(and Windows via WSL)